William Shawcross: Early life and education

 The eldest of three children, William Shawcross was born on 28 May 1946 in Sussex, to the barrister Hartley Shawcross and his second wife Joan Mather.
 At the time of his birth, his father was the Labour MP for St Helens, the Attorney General for England and Wales, the first British principal delegate to the United Nations, and the Chief Prosecutor for the United Kingdom at the Nuremberg trials.
 His mother died in a riding accident on the Sussex Downs in 1974.
 His father died at the age of 101 in 2003.

 Shawcross was educated at St Aubyns Preparatory School in Rottingdean, followed by Eton College, and University College, Oxford, from which he graduated in 1968.
 After leaving Oxford, he attended Saint Martin's School of Art to study sculpture and became a freelance researcher for The Sunday Times.
-Unable to obtain a permanent position at the newspaper, he wrote his first book, a biography of the Czechoslovakian leader Alexander Dubček, which was published in 1970.
+Unable to obtain a permanent position at the newspaper, he wrote his first book, a biography of the Czechoslovak leader Alexander Dubček, which was published in 1970.